Seagate Technology (NASDAQ:STX) Price Target Increased to $83.00 by Analysts at Mizuho

-Seagate Technology (NASDAQ:STX) had its target price raised by analysts at Mizuho from $78.00 to $83.00 in a report released on Friday, The Fly reports.
-The firm presently has a “neutral” rating on the data storage provider’s stock.
-Mizuho’s price target would suggest a potential downside of 6.90% from the company’s current price.
+Seagate Technology (NASDAQ:STX) had its price objective raised by equities researchers at Mizuho from $78.00 to $83.00 in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage currently has a “neutral” rating on the data storage provider’s stock.
+Mizuho’s price target points to a potential downside of 12.82% from the company’s current price.

-Several other analysts have also weighed in on STX.
-Loop Capital boosted their price objective on Seagate Technology from $90.00 to $100.00 and gave the company a “buy” rating in a report on Wednesday.
-Deutsche Bank Aktiengesellschaft upped their price target on Seagate Technology from $58.00 to $70.00 and gave the company a “hold” rating in a research report on Thursday, February 25th.
-Morgan Stanley lifted their price objective on shares of Seagate Technology from $90.00 to $98.00 and gave the stock an “overweight” rating in a report on Friday.
-Summit Insights raised shares of Seagate Technology from a “hold” rating to a “buy” rating in a report on Friday, January 22nd.
-Finally, Wedbush reaffirmed a “neutral” rating and issued a $62.00 price target on shares of Seagate Technology in a report on Monday, March 22nd.
-Four analysts have rated the stock with a sell rating, nine have assigned a hold rating and eleven have issued a buy rating to the company.
-The company has a consensus rating of “Hold” and an average target price of $77.75.
+A number of other equities analysts have also recently issued reports on the company.
+Loop Capital upped their target price on Seagate Technology from $90.00 to $100.00 and gave the stock a “buy” rating in a report on Tuesday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on Seagate Technology from $75.00 to $85.00 in a report on Friday, April 23rd.
+Citigroup upped their target price on Seagate Technology from $75.00 to $85.00 in a report on Friday, April 23rd.
+Barclays increased their price target on Seagate Technology from $65.00 to $70.00 and gave the company an “underweight” rating in a research note on Friday, April 23rd.
+Finally, Argus increased their price target on Seagate Technology from $75.00 to $86.00 and gave the company a “buy” rating in a research note on Monday, March 22nd.
+Four investment analysts have rated the stock with a sell rating, nine have given a hold rating and eleven have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of “Hold” and a consensus target price of $77.75.

-Seagate Technology (NASDAQ:STX) last announced its quarterly earnings data on Thursday, April 22nd.
-The data storage provider reported $1.48 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.18 by $0.30.
-The company had revenue of $2.73 billion during the quarter, compared to analyst estimates of $2.67 billion.
-Seagate Technology had a net margin of 10.02% and a return on equity of 65.10%.
-The firm’s revenue for the quarter was up .5% compared to the same quarter last year.
-During the same period last year, the business earned $1.38 EPS.
-On average, research analysts predict that Seagate Technology will post 4.4 EPS for the current year.
+Seagate Technology (NASDAQ:STX) last issued its earnings results on Thursday, April 22nd.
+The data storage provider reported $1.48 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.18 by $0.30.
+Seagate Technology had a return on equity of 65.10% and a net margin of 10.02%.
+The business had revenue of $2.73 billion during the quarter, compared to analysts’ expectations of $2.67 billion.
+During the same quarter in the prior year, the firm earned $1.38 EPS.
+The business’s revenue for the quarter was up .5% compared to the same quarter last year.
+As a group, equities research analysts anticipate that Seagate Technology will post 4.4 earnings per share for the current fiscal year.

-In related news, SVP Katherine Schuelke sold 4,525 shares of the business’s stock in a transaction that occurred on Friday, March 5th.
-The stock was sold at an average price of $73.20, for a total transaction of $331,230.00.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director Stephen J. Luczo sold 75,000 shares of the company’s stock in a transaction that occurred on Thursday, March 4th.
+In other news, Director Stephen J. Luczo sold 75,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 4th.
 The stock was sold at an average price of $71.95, for a total value of $5,396,250.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, EVP Ban Seng Teh sold 10,000 shares of the firm’s stock in a transaction that occurred on Thursday, February 18th.
+The shares were sold at an average price of $72.78, for a total value of $727,800.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 135,214 shares of company stock worth $9,657,196.
-Company insiders own 0.97% of the company’s stock.
+In the last quarter, insiders sold 196,525 shares of company stock worth $16,209,940.
+Corporate insiders own 0.97% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in STX.
-Global Retirement Partners LLC boosted its holdings in Seagate Technology by 65.0% during the first quarter.
-Global Retirement Partners LLC now owns 330 shares of the data storage provider’s stock worth $25,000 after buying an additional 130 shares in the last quarter.
-Capital Asset Advisory Services LLC bought a new stake in shares of Seagate Technology during the 4th quarter worth $26,000.
-Harbor Investment Advisory LLC boosted its stake in shares of Seagate Technology by 132.5% during the 1st quarter.
-Harbor Investment Advisory LLC now owns 479 shares of the data storage provider’s stock worth $37,000 after acquiring an additional 273 shares in the last quarter.
-AdvisorNet Financial Inc raised its position in shares of Seagate Technology by 144.3% during the first quarter.
-AdvisorNet Financial Inc now owns 574 shares of the data storage provider’s stock worth $44,000 after purchasing an additional 339 shares during the period.
-Finally, HHM Wealth Advisors LLC purchased a new stake in shares of Seagate Technology during the fourth quarter valued at $37,000.
-82.51% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of the stock.
+Meeder Asset Management Inc. lifted its holdings in Seagate Technology by 182.5% during the first quarter.
+Meeder Asset Management Inc. now owns 1,517 shares of the data storage provider’s stock worth $116,000 after acquiring an additional 980 shares during the period.
+JustInvest LLC bought a new stake in Seagate Technology during the first quarter worth $314,000.
+Wedgewood Investors Inc. PA bought a new stake in Seagate Technology during the first quarter worth $226,000.
+US Bancorp DE lifted its holdings in Seagate Technology by 9.0% during the first quarter.
+US Bancorp DE now owns 15,222 shares of the data storage provider’s stock worth $1,170,000 after acquiring an additional 1,252 shares during the period.
+Finally, Crossvault Capital Management LLC lifted its holdings in Seagate Technology by 1.8% during the first quarter.
+Crossvault Capital Management LLC now owns 56,005 shares of the data storage provider’s stock worth $4,298,000 after acquiring an additional 1,015 shares during the period.
+Institutional investors and hedge funds own 82.51% of the company’s stock.

 About Seagate Technology